-There are no rules you need to follow.
+Friends, there are no website rules you need to follow.
 Sure, there are best practices for both copy and design, but your business and your growth is what dictates the strategy for what best practices you should follow (and dare I say, which you shouldn’t?!).

-I’m joined today with website designer, Teresa Schlup, to finish up this website series by discussing how business owners can set their own rules for their websites and ways to be strategic while doing so.
+I’m joined today with website designer, Teresa Schlup, to finish up this website series by discussing how business owners can set their own website rules and ways to be strategic while doing so.

 Here’s exactly what Teresa and Erin have to say about making your own website rules